 Revise subdivision (a)(3) as follows:

 (3) Certificates of Deposit that are FDIC or NCUA insured or collateralized by the issuing institution.
-Investments in eligible certificates of deposit shall have a maximum maturity of two years, and shall not exceed 15%) of the total portfolio as measured at the date of purchase.
+Investments in eligible certificates of deposit, that are brokered into various FDIC and/or NCUA insured institutions, shall have a maximum maturity of no more than five (5) years, and shall not exceed fifty percent (50%) of the total portfolio as measured at the date of purchase.

 The proposed amendment of section 15481 has been modified from the originally noticed text as follows: